 Fresh herbs will give you the best flavor, but if fresh herbs are not available, you can either skip the herbs altogether and make a plain butter turkey which will still taste great.
 Or, use dried herbs but reduce the amount to just a third.

 Yes!
-But make sure to reduce the temperature by 10 degrees if you’re using celsius, or by 25 degrees if using fahrenheit.
+But make sure to reduce the temperature by 10 degrees if you’re using Celsius, or by 25 degrees if using Fahrenheit.

 It is very important to let the turkey rest for 30-40 minutes and up to 1 hour.
 This will make carving the turkey much easier, and the juices will redistribute so you will get juicer meat.